Moth vs Butterfly: How to Tell the Difference

 Many people think that moths are the nighttime equivalent of butterflies, but it’s not quite that simple.
-Learn the basic differences between the two fliers so that you can positively say “moth!” or “butterfly!” when you spot one.
+Learn the basic differences between a moth vs a butterfly so that you can positively say “moth!” or “butterfly!” when you spot one.
 Keep in mind, though, that most of these characteristics aren’t absolute—there are many exceptions to the rules.

 One thing you can count on: Butterflies fly only during the day.
 But not all moths are strictly nighttime fliers.
 Hummingbird moths, which include several species of sphinx moths, eat nectar at flowers during the day.
 Others, including colorful buck moths and the Schinia species, are also seen when the sun shines.

-The best way to differentiate butterflies from moths is to look at the antennae.
+The best way to tell the difference between a moth vs a butterfly is to look at the antennae.
 All butterflies have long, thin antennae that end in a thickened tip.
 But no North American moths sport these “clubbed” antennae.
 Instead, they have shorter, feathery antennae—especially prominent on males—that are beautifully plumed and designed to catch wafting pheromones released by females.
 Female moths typically have simple, thin antennae, similar to a butterfly’s at first glance but with a tapered tip.

 Even before these fliers make the transformation into winged adults, several clues can help you determine whether that crawling creature will become a butterfly or a moth.
 A fuzzy or hairy caterpillar ambling through your garden is a moth-to-be.
 Butterfly caterpillars aren’t fuzzy or hairy, but they may have spikes.
 However, if the caterpillar has smooth skin, it could be either.

-Telling the difference between moths and butterflies is a tricky yet delightful challenge.
+Identifying a moth vs a butterfly is a tricky yet delightful challenge.
 So head outside and test your newfound knowledge!
-(Use this cheat sheet to help you!)
+(Use this cheat sheet and the tips below to help you!)